jhnwu3/BioNetGMMFit/README.md

         source install.sh

     which should run all the previous install commands shown above before.
-Just make sure you have admin access.
+Just make sure you run with admin access.

 3. Then, navigate to the previously created program folder